openrails/openrails/Source/Documentation/Manual/physics.rst

 Auxiliary Water Tenders
 -----------------------

-To increase the water carrying capacity of a steam locomotive, an “auxiliary tender” (or as known in Australia as a water gin) would sometimes be coupled to the locomotive.
+To increase the water carrying capacity of a steam locomotive, an ï¿½auxiliary tenderï¿½ (or as known in Australia as a water gin) would sometimes be coupled to the locomotive.
 This auxiliary tender would provide additional water to the locomotive tender via connecting pipes.

 Typically, if the connecting pipes were opened between the locomotive tender and the auxiliary tender, the water level in the two vehicles would equalise at the same height.